cornell-ece2300/ece2300-docs/docs/ece2300-tut02-git.md

  - <https://github.com/join>

 Your NetID makes a great GitHub username.
-Be sure to use your Cornell University email address.
+If you are creating a new GitHub account, then be sure to use your Cornell email address.
+If you have an existing account it is fine for it to use a non-Cornell email address.
 Once your account is setup, please make sure you set your full name so we can know who you are on GitHub.
 Please also consider uploading a profile photo to GitHub; it makes it more fun to interact on GitHub if we all know what each other look like.
 Go to the following page and enter your first and last name in the _Name_ field, and then consider uploading a profile photo.

  - <https://github.com/settings/profile>